Son's images show him rescuing Mom from Ian's floodwaters

 Before the storm hit, Lauder said his mother — who lost a leg and requires a wheelchair — “ kicked and screamed” and said she didn’t want to leave her home in Naples, Florida.
 “We didn’t evacuate because we couldn’t leave her behind,” he explained.

-She did not expect the level of destruction Ian would bring.
-Speaking from his son’s home on Tuesday, Lauder said his mom’s house had flooded about six inches during Hurricane Irma in 2017, so she assumed a similar outcome with Ian.

-Instead, Ian ravaged Florida as one of the most powerful storms ever recorded in the U.S. and flooded more than three feet of her home, trapping her inside.
+Instead, Ian ravaged Florida as one of the most powerful storms ever recorded in the U.S. and sent more than 3 feet (91 centimeters) of water around her home, trapping her inside.
 She called her son for help.

 “She said the water was up to her wheelchair and hitting her belly button,” Lauder said.
 He was sheltering at his son’s house, a half mile (0.8 km) from his mom.